 15.2 Subject to the Privacy Principles outlined in the Privacy Amendment Act 2012, the Customer further authorises the Contractor to collect, retain, record, use and disclose personal information for the marketing of Goods and Services provided by the Contractor.

-16. ARBITRATION & MEDIATION
+16. ARBITRATION AND MEDIATION

 Any dispute or difference between the Customer and the Contractor may be notified by a party to the other party and the parties shall firstly meet to negotiate, in good faith, resolution of the dispute and secondly, if negotiation fails to achieve a resolution of the dispute within five (5) working days of the notification of the dispute, attend mediation, administered in accordance with procedures as set out by the Institute of Arbitrators and Mediators Australia, provided that this provision shall not prevent the Contractor from instituting legal action at any time to recover monies owing by the Customer to the Contractor.